mrmhodak/buildtest/Setup.rst

 * BUILDTEST_MODULE_EBROOT
 * BUILDTEST_EASYCONFIGDIR

-Each site will have their own configuration where they install their eb apps and easyconfig repo.
+Each site will have their own configuration where they install their eb apps and location to easyconfig repo.

 The environment variables are used by buildtest to determine the path where to retrieve